appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ### Testing your application

 Appsody's `test` command makes it possible to run any tests that your application has inside the containerized environment.
-To use this capability, your application needs to be provided with some tests, and your **package.json** file needs to include a **test** script that runs them.
+To use this capability, your application needs to be provided with some tests, and your `package.json` file needs to include a **test** script that runs them.

 The steps below show how that works for your application.
 As the sample application created from the Express Application Generate does not include any tests, you first need to add one.

 1. Replace your **package.json** file with the following code.
-This will add devDependencies for chai, mocha and request, and add a test script:
+This will add `devDependencies` for `chai`, `mocha` and `request`, and add a test script:
 ```
     {
       "name": "test",